-For those folks who are not already loyal HGTV viewers the hit show Love it or List it always features homeowners who are looking to either renovate or sell their current homes.
-Interior designer Hilary Farr works to transform their old, out of date, home while real estate agent David Visentin sets out to find their new dream home.
+For those folks who are not already loyal HGTV viewers, the hit show Love it or List it always features homeowners who are looking to either renovate or sell their current homes.
+Interior designer Hilary Farr works to transform their old, out-of-date, home while real estate agent David Visentin sets out to find their new dream home.
 In the end, the homeowners get to decide if Hilary’s renovation was enough for them to stay in their current home and “Love it” or if David has found their dream property in which case they will “List it.”

-Make sure you make it all the way to the bottom of this post to see video from this amazing renovation!
+Make sure you make it all the way to the bottom of this post to see a video from this amazing renovation!

 European Home was contacted by the producers of the show, who decided our see-through H Series fireplace would be the perfect compliment to Hillary’s latest design for homeowners Shelly and Zahid.
 We of course loved the transformation, but did they Love it enough to stay?